 Sand volleyball court closed after buried knives found

 CAPE GIRARDEAU, Mo.
-(AP) — Sand volleyball courts at a park in Cape Girardeau are closed after knives were found buried in the sand.
+(AP) — Sand volleyball courts have been closed at a Missouri park after knives were found buried in the sand.

-Police say a teenager suffered a small cut on her foot while playing on the courts Monday evening.
+Police say a teenager suffered a small cut on her foot while playing on the courts Monday evening in Cape Girardeau.
 Police Sgt.
 Joey Hann told the Southeast Missourian on Tuesday that the she and a friend found two small, poorly made kitchen knives in the sand.

 Jones called it "incredibly sick" that someone would bury knives in sand courts.